fwong03/celery/docs/userguide/tasks.rst

     Example: `"100/m"` (hundred tasks a minute).
 This will enforce a minimum delay of 600ms between starting two tasks on the same worker instance.

-    Default is the :setting:`task_default_rate_limit` setting:
+    Default is the :setting:`task_default_rate_limit` setting.
-    if not specified means rate limiting for tasks is disabled by default.
+    If this value is not specified this means rate limiting for tasks is disabled by default.

-    Note that this is a *per worker instance* rate limit, and not a global rate limit.
+    Note that this is a *per worker instance* rate limit, not a global rate limit.
 To enforce a global rate limit (e.g., for an API with a maximum number of  requests per second), you must restrict to a given queue.